Selected hitchhiking stories (1/2)

 " Yeeeah, I'm hitchhiking! "

-I was shouting at my GoPro camera comfortably settled in the passenger's seat.
+I was shouting at my GoPro camera comfortably seated in the passenger's seat.
 Virgilio, my Couchsurfing host, had decided to give me my first ride out the city of Anchorage in Alaska.
 I rolled down the window to film a little bit of the landscape passing by which, by the way, was nothing special at this point.
 A couple of days before, I had landed in what I described in my diary as "a big city with big stores scattered around big streets full of big Americans driving big cars (that they call trucks)" to which I added "the mountain range visible on the horizon gives the place a dramatic look, as for the rest, maybe it's the grayish tones of September but it feels depressing".
 To be fair, it's not really FULL of big Americans.
 I was a bit frustrated when I wrote this.
 I remember feeling overwhelmed and confused – almost in the same way that when I entered China from the west without a real plan in mind – which was twice as strange because I was in a western country where people spoke a language that I'm fluent in.
 I knew that the Alaska I had in mind, the imaginary Alaska, wouldn't be even close to the real Alaska.
 That was even one of the first motive that pushed me to do this trip.
 Actually, one of my favorite thing about traveling is this moment when the collision between my imagination and the reality tears apart a stereotypical and mostly biased image I have of a place to slowly replace it with a more real, sharper impression.
 And yet, it hits me the same way.
 Every.
 Single.
 Time.

 So, yes, technically I wasn't really hitchhiking because I didn't even have to raise my thumb yet.
 Virgilio seemed to think that my idea of hitchhiking from Alaska all the way south towards Mexico was a silly one.
 I guess that explains his offer to give me a ride to Wasilla, a town 40 miles further on the way to Denali.
 Matthew, one of his friends, joined us for breakfast.
 He looked about the same age as me, somewhere between 25 and 35.
 Matthew had recently learned he had cancer.
 I know, it's not something you usually expect to hear at breakfast but I have a tendency to ask a lot of questions and sometimes that's what I get for being too curious.
 He didn't give me the feeling that there was anything taboo about it so I decided to keep going.